richarvey/techshift-modernise/content/page/lab7.md

 19) Back in AWS console, select the S3 service.

 20) Select our data bucket.
 Click Upload and drop the infra.yaml.zip file from step 18 onto the upload screen.
 Click Upload.
-This will update our Cloudformation stack.
+This will update our CloudFormation stack.
 Once the update has finished, we can test the site using the CloudFront distribution URL.

 21) We also need to update the buildspec so that it will update the running Fargate images after each build.
 Select the Cloud9 service and click Open IDE to re-open the editor.

-22) Add another blank line on line 25 after docker push $AWS_ACCOUNT_ID.dkr.ecr.$AWS_REGION.amazonaws.com/tsa/gallery:latest and insert the following block into the blank line:
+22) Add another blank line on line 26 after docker push $AWS_ACCOUNT_ID.dkr.ecr.$AWS_REGION.amazonaws.com/tsa/gallery:latest and insert the following block into the blank line:

 ```
       - aws ecs update-service --cluster $CLUSTER --service $SERVICE --force-new-deployment